tejshreebgund/Internshala-clone/README.md

 - HTML
 - CSS
 - Javascript
-- MongoDB Atlas
-- Npm Packages

-## Libraries and APIs used:>
-- Mongoose
-- Express
-- Dom

 ## Features buit
 - Implimented dynamic search bar on home page
-- Realtime internships fetched from MongoDB
 - Filters functionality for internships page
 - Signup/Login functionality by using MongoDB
 - Dynamic "View details" page for each internship

 ## How to use our website.
 - Install git on your machine
-- Clone our repository by running the command git clone https://github.com/Neha-081/Backend-Internshala.git
+- Clone our repository by running the command git clone https://github.com/tejshreebgund/Internshala-clone.git
-- And then run following two commands at your terminal
-- npm install
-- npm run server
 - Open your browser and go to http://localhost:2999/users/indexx
 - Can also visit to https://neha-test-1.herokuapp.com/users/indexx for live experience.